 Backup Your Current Installation

 Make sure to backup your current Artifactory system before updating to a new database.
+You will need your Artifactory instance to be disconnected from the network to avoid usage during this procedure.

 Setup the New Database